INTERVIEW WITH AVETIS ANTAPLYAN – RECRUITING IN 2019 PART I

 Times are changing, people change, and because of this, the way companies hire is changing, too.
-People are faced with several choices that make the process more difficult than it probably should be.
+Companies are faced with several choices that make the process more difficult than it probably should be.

 In short – how do I attract the best talent?

-Working with a recruiter can help speed along the hiring process, but therein lies another choice – with so many recruiting agencies to choose from, how can you choose the one that will help you build a next-level team?
+Working with a recruiter can help speed along the hiring process.
+But with so many recruiting agencies to choose from, how can you choose the one that will help you build a next-level team?
 After all, if hiring has changed, there is no doubt that recruiting has changed, too.

 It’s challenging for recruiters to keep up with all the latest trends.
 So how do they keep up with the changing times?
-We sat down with HIRECLOUT’s Co-Founder and CEO Avetis Antaplyan to get some insight on some of the newest trends in tech recruiting and talk about how HIRECLOUT‘s recruiting services are keeping up with the times to help you hire the talent you need.
-Let’s dive right in!
+We sat down with HIRECLOUT’s Co-Founder and CEO Avetis Antaplyan to get some insight on some of the newest trends in tech recruiting.
+We talk about how HIRECLOUT‘s recruiting services are keeping up with the times to help you hire the talent you need.

-S: Quite a few sources (nearly all of them, in fact), state that we are in a candidate-driven market, meaning that it is a great time for people to apply because there is an abundance of new jobs.
+S: Many sources state that we are in a candidate-driven market, meaning that it is a great time for people to apply because there is an abundance of new jobs.
 At the same time, unemployment is currently at 4.3% (as of April 2019)1, so I can imagine that the market has become extremely competitive.
 How has HIRECLOUT adjusted its recruiting methods to make sure that they are recruiting the best talent?

-S: Hybrid professionals are another ‘trend’ that the world of recruiting is starting to see these days – it’s much easier and cost effective to hire a ‘jack of all trades’ candidate because employers understand that training internal staff and/or hiring multiple external candidates for what can be encompassed in one job can get pricey.
+S: Hybrid professionals are another ‘trend’ that the world of recruiting is starting to see these days.
+It’s much easier and cost-effective to hire a ‘jack of all trades’ candidate because employers understand that training internal staff and/or hiring multiple external candidates can get pricey.
 Do you see a rise in companies hiring ‘hybrid professionals?’

-S: Candidates have become more inclined to accept jobs that allow them flexibility, whether this means remote work, contract work, etc. As it turns out, companies are getting the hang of the ‘Flexible hiring’ trend, too!
-In fact, companies are starting to realize the cost effectiveness of hiring temporary staff for short term projects, specifically.
+S: Candidates have become more inclined to accept jobs that allow them flexibility, whether this means remote work, contract work, etc. As it turns out, companies are getting the hang of the ‘Flexible hiring’ trend.
+In fact, companies are starting to realize the cost-effectiveness of hiring temporary staff for short-term projects, specifically.
 Have you seen a spike in contract recruiting because of this?

 Well, it seems like these trends are no match for Avetis and the HIRECLOUT team!
 Be sure to come back for the second part of our #Trending interview, where you’ll read more about how HIRECLOUT plans to stay #Trending in 2019!
 Can’t wait for the next installment?
 Get in touch with us at firstname.lastname@example.org or give us a call at 818.882.2000.